Dear readers of ADxS.org, please forgive the disruption.

 rMSSD: Root Mean Square of successive differences between inter-beat intervals

-• No differences between ADHD sufferers and non-sufferers, even when tested separately by gender, age, or ADHD subtype.13 One small study found decreased rMSSD scores.14
+• No differences between people with ADHD and those without, even when tested separately by gender, age or ADHD subtype.15 One small study found reduced rMSSD scores.16

 • Fears